Pylons/pyramid/docs/glossary.rst

    declarative configuration
-     The configuration mode in which you use the combination of :term:`configuration decorator` decorations and a :term:`scan` to configure your Pyramid application.
+     The configuration mode in which you use the combination of :term:`configuration decoration` and a :term:`scan` to configure your Pyramid application.

    Not Found view
       An :term:`exception view` invoked by :app:`Pyramid` when the